govindansriram/qlite/README.md

     - finally the password + challenge should be encrypted using the bcrypt algorithm for 10 rounds
 4) if we are able to maintain a connection expect to receive message with the following structure
    - first 4 bytes will hold the content length of the following message
-   - following bytes will contain the ascii encoded message pass
+   - following bytes will contain the ascii encoded message PASS followed by semicolon
 5) Otherwise, expect to receive an error message structured as such
    - first 4 bytes will hold the content length of the following message
-   - ascii encoded error string
+   - then ascii encoded FAIL;
+   - then the error message
    - The connection will also automatically close

 ## Protocol Request

-The first 4 bytes of every message are an uint32 segment detailing the size of the message (excluding these byte)
+The first 4 bytes of every message are an uint32 segment detailing the size of the message

 After that the ascii name for one of 4 different functions should be present followed by a semicolon these are:
 1) PUSH: push to the queue can only be done by publishers